-- The use of pesticides should be part of an overall pest management strategy that includes biological controls, cultural methods, pest monitoring, and other applicable practices, referred to altogether as IPM - Address areas where standing water may provide habitat for nuisance organisms.
+- The use of pesticides should be part of an overall pest management strategy that includes biological controls, cultural methods, pest monitoring, and other applicable practices, referred to altogether as IPM. - Address areas where standing water may provide habitat for nuisance organisms.

-- Use IPM principles to address insects that may pose a hazard to human health. - Drain areas of standing water during wet seasons to reduce insect populations. - ✓ Use Bacillus thuringiensis (Bt) products according to label directions to manage waterborne insect larvae.
+- Use IPM principles to address insects that may pose a hazard to human health. - Drain areas of standing water during wet seasons to reduce insect populations. - Use Bacillus thuringiensis (Bt) products according to label directions to manage waterborne insect larvae. - Become a Harmful Algal Bloom (HAB) volunteer and notify the Illinois EPA when HABs occur.